 Gibson is one of Hamilton’s greatest under-rated, under-valued neighbourhoods.

-I lived in the neighbourhood for many years as a child and teenager in three different houses within the neighbourhood, including one a stone’s throw from Cathy Wever School for three years.
+I lived in the neighbourhood for many years as a child and teenager in three different houses, including one a stone’s throw from Cathy Wever School for three years.

 Don’t let the headlines mislead you

-Wednesday’s stabbing is one of three headline-grabbing crime events that happened in the neighbourhood, not because of the neighbourhood.
-I never felt concerned for my safety in the neighbourhood.
+Wednesday’s stabbing is one of the recent three headline-grabbing crime events in the neighbourhood.
 These events are anomalies.

 It’s unfortunate they’ve occurred and can’t be swept under the carpet, but they could happen in any neighbourhood at any time – the fact they’ve occurred within a few months and blocks of each other doesn’t make a trend.
-In fact, these incidents are the opposite of the trend.
+These incidents are the opposite of the trend.

 The positive stories of the community are not reflected in the media often.
-In fact, I can’t think of any recent instance of a community-driven positive story making it into our local media outlets that wasn’t connected to a poverty/”code red” story.
+I can’t think of any recent instance of a community-driven positive story making it into our local media outlets that weren’t part of a a poverty/”code red” story.

 Just yesterday, a new literacy camp started at Cathy Waver School.
-300 children willingly returned to their school for an educational camp.
+Three hundred children willingly returned to their school for an educational camp.
 Kids voluntarily going to school on first day of their summer break – that’s a good headline.

 The neighbourhood’s actively building their community plan and empowering themselves to advocate for change.
 They are making their voices heard – and are being heard.